AndrewJDick/udacity_project4/README.md

 5. Set the default task to minify any src CSS or JS files, then use the Watch task to re-run Minify if any further changes are made to the files.

 ### Comments

 1. All optimisations can be viewed by searching for 'P4 Optimisation:' in the views/main.js file.

+### How to Run

+1. open either index.html file in your browser.